maptiler/manual/usage.rst

 Example of assigning the United Kingdom spatial reference OSGB to a GeoTIFF file before rendering: ::

- ￼maptiler -o tiles -srs EPSG:27700 map_in_osgb.tif
+  maptiler -o tiles -srs EPSG:27700 map_in_osgb.tif

 Transparency from a color
 --------